-Pursuant to Section 1(j) of the Investment Management Trust Agreement GigCapital7 Corp. (the "Company") and Continental Stock Transf fer & Trust Company (the "Trustee"), dated as of, 2024 (the "Trust Agreement"), the Company hereby requests that you deliver to the Com ipany \$ of the interest income earned on the Property as of the date hereof.
-Capitalized terms used but not defined herein shall have the meanings so et forth in the Trust Agreement.
+Pursuant to Section 1(j) of the Investment Management Trust Agreement GigCapital7 Corp. (the "Company") and Continental Stock Transfer & Trust Company (the "Trustee"), dated as of, 2024 (the "Trust Agreement"), the Company hereby requests that you deliver to the Company \$ of the interest income earned on the Property as of the date hereof.
+Capitalized terms used but not defined herein shall have the meanings set forth in the Trust Agreement.
 The Company needs such funds [to pay for the tax obligations as set forth on the attached tax return or tax statement] [in connection with its dissolution [upon the expiration of the 21 month period following completion of the Offering (or upon such later date as may be extended in accordance with the terms described in the Company's amended and restated memorandum and articles of association)].
-In accordance with the terms of the Trust Agreement, you are hereby directed and authorized to transfer (via wire transfer) such funds promptly upon your receipt of this letter to the Company's operating account at:
+In accordance with the terms of the Trust